Sarahkhan20/Prolog_A_Trial/Contributing.md

    ![fork](https://user-images.githubusercontent.com/98898049/197362503-6d346e2e-3320-45de-b6d3-185cd31fa155.png)

  **Step 3:** After making necessary changes,commit,add comments.
-Changes in your local repository and as I said it didn't affect this main repository.
+Changes have occurred in your ***local repository*** and as I said it didn't affect this main repository.
- Now, if you want to add here.
+ Now, if you want to My Repository, here.
 All you gotta do is send me pull request.
-How ?
-Let's see in Step 4.

  **Step 4:** Click on Contribute and open Pull request.
 Make sure you keep syncing the original repo.